alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf update-service my-ms-service -p medium-ha-5.7
 ```

-The plan upgrade will begin immediately and will complete within about an hour.
-You can check the status of the change by running the `cf services` command.
+The plan upgrade will start immediately and finish within an hour.
+You can check the status of the upgrade by running `cf services`.

 You can also [queue a plan upgrade](/deploying_services.html#queue-a-plan-migration-mysql) to happen during a maintenance window to minimise service interruption.

 #### Different encryption type

-You cannot upgrade your service plan using the `cf update-service` command if the new plan has a different encryption type to the current plan.
+You cannot upgrade your service plan using the `cf update-service` command if the new plan uses a different encryption type to your current plan.

-To upgrade, you must set up a new service and move your app data over.
+To upgrade, you must set up a new service and migrate your app data.

-1. [Set up a new MySQL service](/deploying_services.html#set-up-a-mysql-service) with a new plan that is a different encryption type to your current plan.
+1. [Set up a new MySQL service](/deploying_services.html#set-up-a-mysql-service) with a new plan that has a different encryption type to your current plan.
 1. Move your app data from the current service to the new service by following the [import and export bulk data documentation](/deploying_services.html#import-and-export-bulk-data-to-and-from-a-mysql-database-paas-to-paas).

 #### Downgrade MySQL service plan

-Downgrading service plans is not currently supported.
+You cannot currently downgrade your service plan.

 ### Unbind a MySQL service from your app